jm4rcos/jm4rcos/README.md

 </a>

 ---
-### Front-End developer and Linux Engineer, but also studying back-end and databases.
+### Software enginner developer and Linux Engineer.

 ---
 ### :computer: Technical Skills